 Record numbers of key suppliers – as can be seen from the images above and companies represented with logos in the Sponsorship section of the website – from throughout Australia, New Zealand, the US, Canada, Sweden, Finland, the UK and Italy were involved in WoodTECH 2015.

 Feedback from all those participating has been overwhelmingly positive with a significant amount of business being done over the two weeks that the WoodTECH 2015 series ran.
 It was the largest ever gathering yet seen of sawmilling companies and suppliers at one place in both Australia and New Zealand.
-Exhibition spaces for this event were at a premium.
-The next WoodTECH event being planned by the Forest Industry Engineering Association (FIEA) is scheduled for this region in September 2017.
+Exhibition spaces for this event were at a premium and a number who registered interest closer to the events running were unfortunately unable to be accommodated.

 FIEA has a well-deserved reputation of providing both sponsors and exhibitors with a unique platform for promoting their products and services to the industry in BOTH New Zealand and Australia.
 For a full range of event sponsorship options, partnership arrangements and advertising opportunities, please complete the web form or contact;